bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 ![](images/blackfire_profile_improvements.png)

-As you would expect, it should be clear where the bottleneck was huh?
-See the blue lines...

 I was merely scrapping the surface of blackfire.
 I suggest you do the [24 days of blackfire](https://blackfire.io/docs/24-days/index) tutorials if you want to dig in deeper.

 ## Fix Coding Standards with PHP-CS-Fixer